scipy-lectures/scientific-python-lectures/intro/pandas/0_2_pandas_dataframes_attributes_methods.md

 ## Pandas Data Frame methods

 The `.sort_values()` method we used on the [previous page](0_1_to_loc_or_iloc) and the `set_index()` method we just used in the last section are just some of the many methods attached to Pandas Data Frames.
-We saw that many Numpy array methods have parallel versions that apply to Pandas Series and this principle also applies to Data Frames, built as they are from Pandas Series.
+We saw that many NumPy array methods have parallel versions that apply to Pandas Series and this principle also applies to Data Frames, built as they are from Pandas Series.

 +++